Impact & Research

 2005: A creative business incubator model is introduced.

-2007: The professional development workshops are opened out to creative-businesses operating outside Cockpit Arts, reaching a further 300 designer makers each year.
+2007: The professional development workshops are opened out to creative-businesses operating outside Cockpit Arts, reaching a further 300 makers each year.

 2008: Research findings exploring business activity & performance in the craft sector are released.